-A few miles northeast of Kure Beach, this town, established in 1857, has an old-fashioned boardwalk that has been dressed up and revitalized.
-A semi-open arcade features vintage games, a doughnut shop still fries its rounds daily and, in summer, there are fireworks and carnival rides.
+A few miles northeast of Kure Beach, via U.S. 421, this town, established in 1857, has an old-fashioned boardwalk that has been dressed up and revitalized.
+A semi-open arcade features vintage games, Britt's Dounuts—70 years in business—still fries its rounds daily and, in summer, there are fireworks and carnival rides.
 Bars and marinas line a central business district.
 The town's popularity with young people once earned it the nickname "Pleasure Island," but affluent

 families snapping up waterfront property are changing the demographics.
 Fishing is a major activity, and anglers can test their skills on the pier, in the surf, and on deep-sea charter excursions.
 You can also take a nightly party cruise.